normalvector/ue4_mesh_deformation_toolkit/README.md

 1. *Loading Geometry Data*.
 Before we do anything else we need some geometry data to operate on.
 2. *Select Vertices*.
 While we can do some useful operations on every vertex that makes up the mesh the ability to only change parts of the mesh is much more powerful, and for that we need to select the vertices to control the operation.
 These selections aren't limited to a simple yes/no, it's possible to have vertices which are partially selected to allow an operation to be applied at varying strengths on different parts of the mesh.
 3. *Modifying And Combining Selections*.
-For even greater control over which parts of the mesh we're affecting it's possible to take selections and alter them to get the exact control needed.
+For even greater control over which parts of the mesh we're affecting it's possible to make selections and then alter them to get the exact control needed.
 4. *Transforming Vertices*.
 The actual deformations, whether we're moving and rotating points or something stranger this is where the actual work of changing the geometry happens.
 5. *Save Data*.
 There's no point in changing the geometry if we then don't do something with it and these nodes are where that happens.
 6. *Utility*.
 This is everything else, including tools which allow you to build your own selection and transform tools.